 The Group is exposed to translation and transaction foreign exchange risk arising from exchange rate fluctuation on its purchases from overseas suppliers.
 In relation to translation risk, this is considered material to the business as amounts owed in foreign currency are medium term of up to 120 days and are of a relatively significant nature.
-A proportion of the Group's purchases are priced in Chinese Yuans and the Group uses forward currency contracts to minimise the risk associated with that exposure.
-In order to manage the Group's exposure to currency risk, the Group enters into forward foreign currency contracts.
+A proportion of the Group's purchases are priced in Chinese Yuans and in order to manage the Group's exposure to currency risk, the Group enters into forward foreign currency contracts.
 No transactions in derivatives are undertaken of a speculative nature.

-As of 31 December 2018 the fair value of assets related to forward foreign exchange contracts aimed at currency risk management amounted to RUB 194 million and recognised within Trade and other receivables (as of 31 December 2017 RUB 66 million was recognised within Trade and other payables).
-During 2018 gain from forward foreign exchange contracts amounted to RUB 39 million (2017: RUB 155 million loss), and were included in the foreign exchange (loss)/gain line item in the consolidated statement of comprehensive income.
+As of 31 December 2019 the fair value of liabilities related to forward foreign exchange contracts utilised for currency risk management purposes amounted to RUB 142 million and recognised within Payables and other financial liabilities (as of 31 December 2018 RUB 194 million was recognised within Receivables and other financial assets).
+During 2019 the loss from forward foreign exchange contracts amounted to RUB 688 million (2018: RUB 39 million gain), and was included in the foreign exchange (loss)/gain line item in the consolidated statement of comprehensive income.